 Automotive technology is undergoing a revolution that will transform the driving experience as we know it today.
 As one engineer said, " we will see more change in the next 5 years than we've seen in the past 50 years!"

 Safety has always been a driving factor in bringing new technologies to production vehicles (think airbags, anti-lock brakes, stability control and tire pressure monitoring).
 Government regulations have made many safety features that were once optional mandatory on today's vehicles, and it seems likely that this trend will continue with respect to emerging telematics technologies.

 Connectivity is a current trend that will continue to expand thanks to faster 4G connections that are just now being built into today's vehicles.
+5G is coming next.
 Faster connections allow more data to travel in both directions (from the vehicle to the outside world, and from the outside world into the vehicle).
 The proponents of "Big Data" say this will create all kinds of new information sharing, vehicle control and marketing opportunities for auto makers, tech companies and the government as vehicles become more and more integrated into the "Internet of Things" (IoT).

 The NHTSA (National Highway Traffic Safety Administration) is currently formulating rules that will define how the next generation of vehicles will communicate with each other, smart traffic control systems and the internet.
 Standards are being developed for V2V, V2I and M2M communications so all of these systems can speak the same language and share data.